EJSohn/image_downloader/README.md

 # image_downloader
-download all image in url using python http, htmlparser module
+download all images in url using python http, htmlparser module